HeQSun/tetraDecoder/Pipeline.md

 #### Developed tools/scripts in this work (Check [INSTALL](https://github.com/HeQSun/tetraDecoder/blob/main/INSTALL) for installation.
 Installation tested on linux distribution "Debian GNU/Linux 9 (stretch)" with x86_64 cpu architecture).

- * fasta_length----------------# calculate length of sequences in fasta format
+ * fasta_length-----------------# calculate length of sequences in fasta format
  * fasta_name_selecter--------# select a subset of sequences with sequence name from a fasta file
- * ref_linkage_grouper--------# based on alignment of contigs to a reference genomes, separate contigs into linkage groups
+ * ref_linkage_grouper---------# based on alignment of contigs to a reference genomes, separate contigs into linkage groups
  * omnic_read_extracter-------# given the groups of contigs, separate Hi-C read pairs into the groups
  * long_read_separator_v2-----# given the groups of contigs, separate long reads into the groups
  * z_suppl_sample_10cultivars_checking_after_hic_binining.R # check size of groupped contigs after running Hi-C based contig binning